saritasa-nest/saritasa-forge-admin/docs/SEARCH.md

 ## Search input on entity details page

 Every word in the input will become separate search entry.
-Phrases between quoutes: `"` or `'` will also become separate entries.
+Phrases between quotes: `"` or `'` will also become separate entries.
 For example take a look at this search string: `"Double quotes" 'Single quotes' Without quotes`.
 There are these search entries: